-The appellant or applicant may withdraw his appeal or application at any time subject to the -conditions in Article 3, Section 3.2.D of the Comprehensive Zoning Ordinance 4264 MCS, as amended before a decision of the Board: but if withdrawn after notice for public hearing, filing fees shall not be returned.
+The appellant or applicant may withdraw his appeal or application at any time subject to the conditions in Article 3, Section 3.2.D of the Comprehensive Zoning Ordinance before a decision of the Board; but if withdrawn after notice for public hearing, filing fees shall not be returned.

-L. Expiration of Approval and Extension of Time-
+L. Expiration of Approval and Extension of Time